 Minors Minors, while not required at the college, can enhance and broaden a student’s educational experience and add value for employment or graduate school.
 Minors require a minimum of 18 credits and most range from 18-24 credits.
 Minors are open to students in any major, not just a minor in the school of the student’s major.
 Most majors have a corresponding minor.
 At least two courses in the minor must be completed at the college.
 Students must earn a minimum cumulative grade point average of a 2.00 in their minor.

-Minors are also available in the following areas: archaeology, behavioral neuroscience, biological anthropology, cultural anthropology, coaching, cybersecurity, data analytics, digital media production, educational studies, gerontology, international business, international governmental non-governmental studies, italian, jazz studies, linguistic anthropology, medical anthropology, public history, queer studies, rhetoric and writing, statistical modeling and web development.
+Minors are also available in the following areas: aging studies, archaeology, behavioral neuroscience, biological anthropology, cultural anthropology, coaching, cybersecurity, data analytics, digital media production, educational studies , international business, international governmental non-governmental studies, italian, jazz studies, linguistic anthropology, medical anthropology, public history, queer studies, rhetoric and writing, statistical modeling and web development.

 At the close of the list of degree programs: